janvandillen/jeu2noel/readMe.md

 # Santa Claus & the christmas flakes

 ## Description
-Santa Claus & the snow Flakes is a game where a santa needs to catch as many flakes as possible to save christmas.
+Let's save Christmas is a game where a santa needs to catch as many  gifts as possible in order to save christmas.
-The snow flakes, and bombs are dropping from the sky.
+The gifts, and the snow flakes are dropping from the sky.
-The task is not as easy as it seems, he will need to avoid the dropping bombs.
+The task is not as easy as it seems, he will need to avoid the dropping snow flakes.
 If other level are created, the santa clause will have to avoid element at his level.

 ## MVP (DOM - CANVAS)
-A santa Claus is picking snow flakes dropping from the sky. he can move in line fom left to right.
+A santa Claus is picking gifts dropping from the sky. he can move in line fom left to right.
-Dropping elements are snow flakes & bombs.
+Dropping elements are snow flakes &  gifts.
-The game is over when the player eat 3 "bad elements".
+The game is over when the player eat 3 "snow flakes".
 The game is won whenever the player reaches 20 points.